differentpla-net/differentpla-net.github.io/_posts/2007-04-30-debugging-sidebar-gadgets.md

 1. Ensure that your gadget is installed on the sidebar.
 2. In Visual Studio, go to Debug -> Attach to Process.
-3. In the **Available Processes** list, you'll see one or more instances of <tt>sidebar.exe</tt>.
+3. In the **Available Processes** list, you'll see one or more instances of `sidebar.exe`.
 There's one for each loaded gadget, with the Title column telling you which one is which.
 The title is taken from your Gadget XML.
 4. Click on the one you want to debug.
 5. Note that the **Attach to** label will show you which debugger will be invoked (normally it's the Script one).
 6. Click the **Attach** button.